jamesETF/ethicalfrenchienew/content/blog/increase-french-bulldog-lifespan.md

 We mentioned corn in the first paragraph of this blog.
 It's a well know allergen in dogs and just overall not a good ingredient, since is difficult to digest.

-Extra work involved in processing it can cause premature aging so many dogs.
+Extra work involved in processing it can cause premature aging in so many dogs.
 Let's explain why.
 After ingesting corn (which is an inferior form of protein) the liver needs to work extra hard to get the usable protein out of it.

 The breakdown of corn also produces a lot of nitrates, which put extra strain on the kidneys - since they have to filter out the toxins.